dmnktoe/threejs-gtif-data-workshop/README.md

     Sector D: *connect*
     - We're going to shift the local environment (incl. music) into web w/ three.js
-    - Make sure you've installed nodejs[5] on your device
+    - Make sure you've installed NodeJS on your device
     - Refer to https://github.com/dmnktoe/threejs-gltf-tiktok-workshop
         - Download the repo
-        - Follow the instructions on 'run locally'
+        - Follow the instructions on 'Run locally'

 ## Run Locally

 We're going to set up a local webserver during development: